noopur0210/personal-site-css/Readme.md

-## Personal Website using HTML
+## Personal Website using HTML and CSS

-This is a simple website containing general information about me, made using HTML and CSS.
+This is a simple portfolio website, made using HTML and CSS.